ShotaNamerikawa/qe_utils/README.md

 # Examples

 ## Make a jobscript from a toml file
-By using qe_utils, you can make a jobscript semi-automatically.
+By using `qe_utils`, you can make a jobscript semi-automatically.

 ### Step1
 Make a toml file named `qe.toml`.
 For example, the content of `qe.toml` is such as